 In November 2017, the Company filed a shelf registration with the SEC on Form S-3.
-The shelf registration statement included a prospectus for the at-themarket offering to sell up to an aggregate of \$16.0 million of shares of the Company's common stock through B. Riley FBR, Inc. ("FBR") as a sales agent (the "FBR Sales Agreement").
+The shelf registration statement included a prospectus for the at-the-market offering to sell up to an aggregate of \$16.0 million of shares of the Company's common stock through B. Riley FBR, Inc. ("FBR") as a sales agent (the "FBR Sales Agreement").
 Effective January 6, 2021, the Company terminated the FBR Sales Agreement.
 As a result, there were no shares sold under the FBR Sales Agreement during 2021.

 In December 2020, the Company filed a new shelf registration statement with the SEC on Form S-3, or the replacement shelf registration statement.
 The replacement shelf registration statement replaced the registration statement on Form S-3 the Company originally filed with the SEC in November 2017, which registration statement expired in December 2020.
 The replacement shelf registration was declared effective by the SEC on January 6, 2021.
 In December 2020, the Company also entered into a new At Market Issuance Sales Agreement (the "ATM Sales Agreement"), with FBR and H.C.
 Wainwright & Co. (together with FBR, the "Sales Agents"), pursuant to which the Company may sell from time to time, at its option, up to an aggregate of \$30 million worth of shares of the Company's common stock through the Sales Agents.
 The ATM Sales Agreement provides, among other things, that sales under the ATM Sales Agreement will be made pursuant to the registration statement, including the base prospectus filed as part of such registration statement.
-During the third quarter of 2021, the Company sold 18,091 shares of common stock at a weighted-average price per share of \$17.64 pursuant to the ATM Sales Agreement and received proceeds of approximately \$313,000, net of commissions and fees.
-During the three months ended March 31, 2022, the Company sold 21,783 shares of common stock at a weighted-average price per share of \$8.04 pursuant to the ATM Sales Agreement and received proceeds of approximately \$172,000, net of commissions and fees.
-During the three months ended June 30, 2022, the Company sold 599,914 shares of common stock at a weighted-average price per share of \$12.12 pursuant to the ATM Sales Agreement and received proceeds of approximately \$7.1 million, net of commissions and fees.
+During the six months ended June 30, 2022, the Company sold 621,697 shares of common stock at a weighted-average price per share of \$11.97 pursuant to the ATM Sales Agreement and received proceeds of approximately \$7.3M, net of commissions and fees.
+No shares were sold pursuant to the ATM Sales Agreement in the three and six months ended June 30, 2023.